AnggaPradiktas/GrabAIChallenge/README.md

 First download all the data needed from the link above and then split and assign them into train, test, and valid.
 You can see the preprocessing code in <a href = https://github.com/AnggaPradiktas/GrabAIChallenge/blob/master/img_annot_preprocessing.ipynb>img_annot_preprocessing.ipynb</a>

 ### Batch Normalization
 Then create a custom layer for BatchNormalization.
 I am using Resnet-152 as a fine-tuning method to do car recognition.
 Learns a set of weights and biases used for scaling the input data.
-You can access the layer code <a href = https://github.com/AnggaPradiktas/GrabAIChallenge/blob/master/scale_layer.py>scale_layer.py</a>
+You can access the layer code here <a href = https://github.com/AnggaPradiktas/GrabAIChallenge/blob/master/scale_layer.py>scale_layer.py</a>

 ### Resnet 152 Model
 Then I trained the data using Resnet-152 pre-trained model.
 Model Schema and layer naming follow that of the original Caffe implementation https://github.com/KaimingHe/deep-residual-networks.
-The code <a href=https://github.com/AnggaPradiktas/GrabAIChallenge/blob/master/training_keras.py>training_keras.py</a>.
+I put the code in .py instead of Jupyter so that I can import it easily for my next code <a href=https://github.com/AnggaPradiktas/GrabAIChallenge/blob/master/training_keras.py>training_keras.py</a>.

 ## Environment